qmk/qmk_firmware/docs/feature_tap_dance.md

-# Tap Dance: A single key can do 3, 5, or 100 different things
+# Tap Dance: A Single Key Can Do 3, 5, or 100 Different Things

 <!-- FIXME: Break this up into multiple sections -->